arjoo5/expensify-app/src/readme.md

-git init -create a new git repo git status-View the changes to your project code git add-Add files to staging area git commit-create a new commit with files from staging area git log-view recent commits
+git init -create a new git repo git status-View the changes to your project code git add-Add files to staging area git commit -m  "messages"-create a new commit with files from staging area git log-view recent commits git push